 Actively managed portfolios are at the core of Bernstein's investment philosophy and remain its recommended approach in most cases.

-However, passively managed investments, including exchange-traded funds, are also available to Bernstein clients who wish to invest in them.
-Bernstein believes that an actively managed portfolio can be best suited to achieve investment out performance over time, despite the higher fees paid for actively managed services.
+However, passively managed investments, including exchange traded funds, are also available to Bernstein clients who wish to invest in them.
+Bernstein believes that an actively managed portfolio can be best suited to achieve investment outperformance over time, despite the higher fees paid for actively managed services.
 Nevertheless, passive investments may outperform actively managed investments at certain times.

-The diversified portfolio created for each client of Bernstein Private Wealth Services is intended to maximize after-tax investment returns, considering the client's individual investment goals, income requirements, risk tolerance, tax situation and other relevant factors.
+The diversified portfolio created for each client of Bernstein Private Wealth Services is intended to maximize after-tax investment returns, in light of the client's individual investment goals, income requirements, risk tolerance, tax situation and other relevant factors.

-Most of the private clients serviced by our firm's Bernstein Private Wealth Services invest through an all-inclusive fee program partially serviced by our wholly-owned broker-dealer subsidiary, Sanford C. Bernstein & Co., LLC ("Bernstein LLC").
-Under the terms of this program, AB provides investment management and ancillary services to clients, while Bernstein LLC provides order execution for equity securities, custody and related services.
-It is anticipated that the newly registered broker dealer, Bernstein Institutional Services, LLC ("BIS"), as described in ADV Item 4 will be used to provide order execution for equity securities when the joint venture is consummated.
+Most of the private clients serviced by our frm's Bernstein Private Wealth Services invest through an all-inclusive fee program partially serviced by our wholly-owned broker-dealer subsidiary, Bernstein LLC.
+Under the terms of this program, AB provides investment management and ancillary services to clients, while Bernstein LLC provides custody and related services.
+A newly registered broker dealer, Bernstein Institutional Services, LLC ("BIS"), as described in ADV Item 4 provides order execution for equity securities.
 Participants individually appoint AB and Bernstein LLC, to perform their respective services.